 - Have fresh, healthy whole foods prepared and in plain sight.
 Veggies and fruits on your kitchen table or counter; that’s a good start.

 - Park your car farther away from where you’re going so you have to walk.
 Those extra steps add up.

 - Keep your bike ready to go by the front door.
 Instead of driving, consider biking.

 - Get a dog that needs walking.
 Even better, one that will chew up your couch as punishment if you don’t take it for a daily spin around the block.

 - Sign up for a CSA box.
 This way fresh, healthy produce and/or organic meat is delivered to you.

-People often try to “work hard” to change their habits.
-And we support them in that with our Precision Nutrition Coaching, because changing how you think and feel is hard.
+People often try to “work hard” to change their habits because changing how you think and feel is hard.